-Updating installed and Ready-to-Use workflows when using a upgraded Workbench in the same major version line
+Updating installed and template workflows when using an upgraded Workbench in the same major version line

-When working on an upgraded CLC Workbench in the same major version line, installed and Ready-to-Use workflows are updated using the Workflow Manager.
+When working on an upgraded CLC Workbench in the same major version line, installed and template workflows are updated using the Workflow Manager.

 To start the Workflow Manager, go to:

 or click on the "Workflows" button () in the toolbar, and select "Manage Workflow..." () from the menu that appears.

 A red message is displayed for each workflow that needs to be updated.
 An individual workflow can be updated by selecting it and then clicking on the Update... button.
 Alternatively, click on the Update All Workflows button to carry out all updates in a single action (figure 12.86).